awsdocs/aws-doc-sdk-examples/javav2/README.rst

    mvn package

+You can use the Apache Maven Shade Plugin to package your JAR with the artifacts in an uber-jar, which consists of all dependencies required to run the project.
 Ensure that the POM file has the required plugin to build the JAR with the dependencies.

     <plugin>